kevoree-modeling/framework/README.md

 While EMF was primarily designed to support design-time models, KMF is specifically designed to support the models@run.time paradigm and targets runtime models.
 Runtime models of complex systems usually have high requirements regarding memory usage, runtime performance, and thread safety.
 KMF was specifically designed with this requirements in mind.

+The border between large-scale data management systems and models is becoming less and less strict as models@run.time progressively gains maturity through large-scale and distribution mechanisms.
-Since its early days as an EMF alternative KMF evolved to a framework for efficient modeling (structuring), processing, and analyzing large-scale data.
+Therefore, since its early days as an EMF alternative KMF evolved to a framework for efficient modeling (structuring), processing, and analyzing large-scale data.
-It enables models with millions of elements, which no longer must fit completely into the main memory and supports the distribution of models over thousands of nodes.
+It enables models with millions of elements, which no longer must fit completely into main memory, and supports the distribution of models over thousands of nodes.

 KMF provides developers a powerful toolset to model, structure, and reason about complex data (during design- and runtime), while still being a 'lightweight' framework trying to introduce as less overhead as possible.
 Advanced features like a notion of time, a native per object based versioning concept, distribution support, and easy-to-plug machine learning algorithms make KMF a powerful toolset for structuring, processing, and analyzing data.